CDRH/orchid/docs/settings.md

 wish to use a IIIF-compatible image server.

 Fill in the path to this image server in `private.yml`.
-If you are using the `cdrhmedia` server, not include the collection in the path.
+If you are using the `cdrhmedia` server, do not include the collection in the path.

 ```yaml
 # config/private.yml